Medical emergencies always take us by surprise. It is always better to be safe than sorry, and it is no different when it comes to medical insurance.

 The best part is that it is over and above the deductions claimed under Section 80C.

 Deduction for medical insurance premiums for self and family and medical expenses incurred for senior citizens is allowed to the Individual or HUF category of taxpayers only.

 Individual or HUF taxpayers can avail of the insurance premium payments made for:

 Any other entity cannot claim this deduction.
 For example, a company or a firm cannot claim a deduction under this section.

-Every individual or HUF can claim a deduction under Section 80D in respect of medical insurance from their total income for any given year.
+An individual or HUF can claim a deduction under Section 80D for the payments mentioned below: